quixio/quix-streams/docs/connectors/sinks/csv-sink.md

 ## How CSV Sink works
 `CSVSink` is a batching sink.
-It batches processed records in memory per topic partition, and writes them to the file on checkpoint.
+It batches processed records in memory per topic partition, and writes them to the file when a checkpoint is committed.

 The output file format is the following:
 ```